Deadly Kyoto fire: What we know

 WHO IS THE SUSPECT?

-Police have detained a man described by local media as a 41-year-old whose driving licence gives his residence as in Saitama, an area north of Tokyo.
+Police have detained a man described by local media as a 41-year-old resident of Saitama, an area north of Tokyo.

-He is reported to have screamed "Die!" before setting light to flammable liquid he poured around the building.
+He is reported to have said "drop dead" before setting alight flammable liquid he poured around the building.

-But his motive for the apparent attack remains unclear, though he reportedly confessed the arson after his detention.
+His motive for the apparent attack remains unclear, though he reportedly confessed to the arson after his detention.

 He suffered serious burns in the fire and was taken to hospital after being detained.
 He was reportedly unconscious on Friday.